 Unlike other file formats, ODF is an open standard.
 It is publicly available, royalty-free, and without legal or other restrictions; therefore ODF files are not tied to a specific office suite and anybody can build a program that interprets these files.
 For this reason ODF is quickly becoming the preferred file format for government agencies, schools and other companies who prefer not to be too dependent on any one software supplier.

 LibreOffice saves documents in OpenDocument Format by default.
-LibreOffice 3 adopted version 1.2 of the OpenDocument standard and LibreOffice 4 continues to use this standard.
-LibreOffice can also open and save many other file formats; see “File formats LibreOffice can open” on this page, “File formats LibreOffice can save to” on page 197, and “Exporting to other formats” on page 199.
+LibreOffice 3 adopted version 1.2 of the OpenDocument standard and LibreOffice 5 continues to use this standard.
+LibreOffice can also open and save many other file formats, as summarized below.

+For a full list of file formats that LibreOffice can read and write, see https://en.wikipedia.org/wiki/LibreOffice#Supported_file_formats

 OpenDocument filename extensions